-Further Factors for Consideration and Discussion in your Setting around Physical Intervention
+Further Factors for Consideration and Discussion in your Setting around Physical Intervention (not applicable to Early Years Settings)

 Which staff will be authorised to use Restrictive Physical Intervention (RPI) in your setting?

 By what process will staff be selected and authorised to use RPI in your setting?